hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/translation_poems/227_to_a_friend.md

 Dost thou, O wise, seek for peace supreme here?

 A glaring mixture of heaven and hell,
-Who can fly from this Samsâr (Samsâra, the world) of Mâyâ?
+Who can fly from this Samsār (Samsāra, the world) of Māyā?
 Fastened in the neck with Karma's fetters,
 Say, where can the slave escape for safety?

 The paths of Yoga and of sense-enjoyment,
-The life of the householder and Sannyâs,
+The life of the householder and Sannyās,
 Devotion, worship, and earning riches,
-Vows, Tyâga, and austerities severe,
+Vows, Tyāga, and austerities severe,
 I have seen through them all.
 What have I known?

 — Have known there's not a jot of happiness,